Q: What’s behind the door?

 This (among other reasons) is why Aaron is as active as he is in organizations like the Niagara Industrial Association (NIA) where he serves as Vice-Chair.
 Simply moving the job postings online vs. posting in the local paper won’t solve the problem.
 What’s needed is a cultural shift in the perceptions of a job in manufacturing.
 Unfortunately, and despite the tireless work of Aaron and the NIA (and countless other organizations), the problem is larger than them.
 While this is not to imply that they can’t affect change, it’s important to know what changes they need to strive for in order to help solve the problem.

-As Donald Cyr, Chairman of the NIA, shared with Trillium, Canada is heading for a ‘demographic cliff’ (see Figure 1) where fewer and fewer younger persons will be entering the education system.
+As Donald Cyr, Chair of the NIA, shared with Trillium, Canada is heading for a ‘demographic cliff’ (see Figure 1) where fewer and fewer younger persons will be entering the education system.
 This means that even fewer people will now be looking for jobs in manufacturing than before and employers will have to compete even harder for talent.

 According to every guest interviewed for this podcast series (as well as several others who we discuss this issue with), the main barriers to getting more people into jobs in manufacturing can be distilled into three main overarching issues: